-For more information on how Lush Plants Plant Nursery packages and posts online plants, please visit our ‘Online Plants Postage Info’ page.
+For more information on how Lush Plants Plant Nursery packages and posts online plants, please visit "how we post and pack your plants" page.
 Here are a few important things to help you successfully grow your new garden plants.

-All our online plants are sent via e-parcel post, to ensure the fastest delivery possible.
-It is always our aim to have plants in transport as little as possible, and it is very important to unpack your plants as soon as possible after arrival.
+All our online plants are sent via e-parcel post.
+It is very important to unpack your plants as soon as possible after arrival.
 We soak all plants in Seaweed solution in our plant nursery before sending to reduce transport stress.

 The benefits of using seaweed solution on your plants

 - Seaweed increases resistance to heat, drought, frost, pests & disease

 Due to the fact that seaweed solution is not a nitrogen based fertilizer, it is safe to use on all plants.

 Choosing the right size pot for your online garden plants

 Once your plants have had a good drink, it is time to choose an appropriate pot size.
 Choose the right size pot for each plant, judging by the size of the roots, and the size of the foliage.
 It is a common mistake to plant plants in a huge pot, thinking plants will grow quicker because they have a bigger pot - the opposite is true!